Ansible-RH-Madrid/RHV-Ansible-Workshop/README.md

 <br />

 # Lab 1.3 - Live Migration of the "wordpress" Memory State and of the "database" Virtual Disk
+Let's start by conecting to the wordpress frontend: https://wordpress-GUID.rhpds.opentlc.com
+This will be used tp atest the availability during the live migration ops.
+Feel free to browse the site's interface while the following operations take place.

 Using the vertical menu on the left, go to Compute → Virtual Machines.
 Click on the “wordpress” virtual machine row to select it.
 In the common VM operations, choose Migrate (it will automatically select the other available host).